 Google Business Listing

-One of the most important SEO strategies for local businesses is the Google My Business listing option.
+One of the most important SEO strategies for local businesses is the Google Business Profile listing option.
 This awesome free piece of advertising you can get a google ‘my account’ and a business listing that will show in search results, aimed at the keyword the user is searching for and who is local to your shop.